basicmi/AI-Articles/README.md

-# Machin learning articles I'd like to share
+# Interesting stuff of AI/Machin learning/Deep Learning I'd like to share

 ## Weekly Digest 2017-08 \#3